MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 ```

-## Don't tell what the is doing.
+## Don't tell what the code is doing.
 Do the thing!

 This is probably the most common case for comments.
 If we have the principle ["Tell, don't
 ask"][tell] in OOP, for commenting it should be **"Do, don't tell"**.
 Extracting behavior into